rfielding/mf/README.md

 In computer Braille, this table is used to map a byte to Unicode Braille dots, like this:

 > The `brascii` tool comes from my repo: rfielding/brailleTools in the cmd/brascii directory.
 It is `main.go` compiled.
+Think of it as liblouis `lou_translate` command, but only for 8-dot Computer Braille.

 ```
 echo Phone | brascii